Zumh/ospp/Volume1/ch2.md

   6. The kernel will return to the user-mode program.

   This approach would allow us to implement a timer interrupt on hardware that does not support interrupts.

+15. Explain the steps that an operating system goes through when the CPU receives an interrupt.
+  - **When the CPU receives an interrupt, the operating system goes through the following steps:**

+  1. **Save the current state of the CPU.** This includes the program counter, stack pointer, and registers.
+  2. **Determine the cause of the interrupt.** This is done by examining the interrupt vector table, which is a table of pointers to interrupt handlers.
+  3. **Invoke the interrupt handler.** The interrupt handler is a procedure that is responsible for handling the interrupt.
+  4. **Execute the interrupt handler.** The interrupt handler typically performs some action, such as reading data from a device or writing data to a device.
+  5. **Restore the state of the CPU.** This includes restoring the program counter, stack pointer, and registers.
+  6. **Resume execution of the interrupted process.** The process that was interrupted can now continue executing.

+16. When an operating system receives a system call from a program, a switch to operating system code occurs with the help of the hardware.
+The hardware sets the mode of operation to kernel mode, calls the operating system trap handler at a location specified by the operating system, and lets the operating system return to user mode after it finishes its trap handling.
+Consider the stack on which the operating system must run when it receives the system call.
+Should this stack be different from the one the application uses, or could it use the same stack as the application program?
+Assume that the application program is blocked while the system call runs.